awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-simplify.md

 1. Choose the **Editor** tab, and then choose **Edit**\.

-1. Replace the default contents in the **Document editor** field with following JSON sample document\.
+1. Replace the default contents in the **Document editor** field with following JSON sample runbook\.
 **Note**
 You must change the values of *assumeRole* and *IamInstanceProfileName* in this sample with the service role ARN and instance profile role you created when [Setting up Automation](automation-setup.md)\.